How do Free Apps Make Money?

 I’m sure there’s something similar that’s available on the market, so they could just get it for free somewhere else.

 So your best choice is to offer or it without charging anything.
-Then try to get as many downloads as possible and look to other options for revenue streams.
+Then try to get as many free app downloads as possible and look to other options for revenue streams.

 As an industry expert who has been through this before, I can tell you from personal experience that it works.